dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Stateless

 **Stateless** programs, apps, or components perform tasks as though running them for the first time, every time.
 This means they do not reference or utilize any information from earlier in their execution.
 Statelessness enables _referential transparency_.
-Functions depend only on their arguments and do not access or need knowledge of anything outside their scope.
-The following example is _stateless_:
+Functions depend only on their arguments and do not access or need knowledge of anything outside their scope. <a href="#pure-impure-side-effects" target="_self">Pure functions</a> are stateless.
+See the following example:

 ```js
 // Stateless